-What this reassignment also meant however was that two opposing, and in many ways contradictory, perspectives on the role of Judaism within the military were to coexist organizationally under one command.
-Yisrael Weiss the former Chief Rabbi of the IDF under whose authority the Jewish Consciousness Unit expanded its educational role, exemplified this problem in his sharply worded criticism of the IDF Rabbinate for allowing this shift to take place.
+What this change also meant, however, was that two opposing, and in many ways contradictory, perspectives on the role of Judaism within the military were to coexist organizationally under one command.
+Yisrael Weiss, the former chief rabbi of the IDF under whose authority the Jewish Consciousness Unit expanded its educational role, was emphatic about this problem in his sharply worded criticism of the IDF rabbinate for allowing this shift to take place.

 The military Rabbinate today announced its own death.
 Her heart has been uprooted.
 There is no other Jewish army in this world, and it has no divine spirit.
-Its soul has run out (Ezra.
-2016).
+Its soul has run out.
+(Ezra 2016)

 At stake for Weiss and others in the activities of the Jewish Consciousness Unit was something far removed from the stated official goal of promoting motivation and unit cohesion through cultural lessons.
-The unit’s ultimate and perhaps unspoken purpose was to cultivate a ‘divine spirit’ within the ranks of the military.
-Both Weiss’ and Eizenkot’s vision of Jewish consciousness were in tension with one another within the pedagogical setting of the Manpower Divisions new Identity and Jewish Consciousness Biblical seminar.
-Interestingly enough however the junior and midlevel officers who participated in the seminar did not meaningfully relate to either of vision.
-By contrast for these participants, biblical narratives and tales resonated on a very different personal plane.
-For some it was a nice break form their normal duties and an opportunity to raise their military salaries.
+The unit’s ultimate—and perhaps unspoken—purpose was to cultivate a “divine spirit” within the ranks of the military.
+However, there was tension between Weiss’s and Eizenkot’s respective visions of Jewish consciousness within the pedagogical setting of the Manpower Division’s new IJCU biblical seminar.
+Interestingly enough, however, the junior and mid-level officers who participated in the seminar did not meaningfully relate to the vision of either of these leaders.
+Rather, for these participants, biblical narratives and tales resonated on a very different and personal level.
+For some, the seminar was a pleasant break from their normal duties and an opportunity to increase their military salaries.
 For others, the seminar was seen as providing a personal and spiritual connection to Judaism.
-Yet in all cases the militaries goals, as well as the fears of religionization on the part of some in the general public were “detached” from the lived experiences of these participants.
+Yet, in all cases, the military’s goals, as well as the fears regarding religionization on the part of some in the general public, were detached from the lived experiences of these participants.

 The Seminar: Background